 A scatter plot is a type of mathematical diagram using coordinates to display data and possible correlations.
 The notion of ‘scattering plot’ suggests something more attuned to literature, a narrative device to open up a storyline or write an alternative scenario.
 This photo-based work is made up of retractable aluminium tent poles suspending over 100 4x5 inch high contrast Kodalith images in the structure of a mobile.
 One tent pole is shaped as the peak of a tent or temple, bisected by another.

 The images portray women and children in the upheaval of forced movements.
 The small translucent fragments of faces and hands, gestures and glances, engage with a narrative of change and of caring, for each other, for their children.
 Within systems of human categorization that limit agency to women and children, each image becomes a cell of information or data.
 What would be standardized symbols of processing and flowcharting, Logie randomly places onto, cuts out of, or loosely renders with thread.
-Instead of a labelling, these markings function as a means of claiming individuality, of giving presence.
-The women face us, interact, and turn away.
+Instead of a labelling, these markings lose their authority.
+The women face us, interact, turn away.
 Working with these long considered images, Logie looks for ways to understand the social and historical processes that dictates how we treat one another.

 Following a long line